ClickCease

 By purchasing medical malpractice insurance, healthcare providers can protect themselves and their assets in the event of a medical malpractice lawsuit.

 California uses a comparative negligence system.
-This means you can still file a claim if you were partly at fault.
+You can still file a claim if you were partly at fault.
 Your percentage of the blame may simply reduce the compensation you win.

 Winning a medical malpractice lawsuit

 To win a medical malpractice lawsuit against a healthcare provider, the patient or their family must be able to prove that the provider was negligent in providing care.
-This typically involves showing that the provider failed to act in accordance with the accepted standard of care and that this failure caused the patient’s injury or harm.
+This typically involves showing that the provider failed to act by the accepted standard of care and that this failure caused the patient’s injury or harm.

-If the patient is able to prove that the provider was negligent successfully, they may be awarded damages to compensate them for their injuries and other losses.
+If the patient can prove that the provider was negligent, they may be awarded damages to compensate them for their injuries and other losses.

 However, it’s important to note that winning a medical malpractice lawsuit can be difficult and complex.
 Hence, it’s always a good idea to consult an experienced medical malpractice attorney who can help you understand your legal rights and options and to maximize your compensation.